Skip to main content

 Closure orders

 Inspectors can close a premises immediately for severe hazards: active pest infestation, sewage backup, no running water, or food held at dangerous temperatures.
-DineSafe recorded just 6 closure orders across 149,938 inspection records.
-Closures are rare, but if one lands, revenue stops until a reinspection clears you.
+DineSafe recorded 72 closed inspection events in the current rolling file.
+Closures are still rare, but if one lands, revenue stops until a reinspection clears you.

 The two-year shadow

-Conviction information stays on the public record for two years in most health unit systems.
+Conviction information stays on the public record for two years in Peel's system, and other health units run similar published lists.
 Peel Region's PDF lists establishment name, address, offence, fine, and conviction date.
 It is published on their website and updated regularly.
 Toronto's DineSafe results are searchable by anyone.

 A $465 ticket is payable quickly.
 The public listing can sit there for two years.